priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/gcp_deployment.md

 In this topic, you will deploy Redis on a single Google Cloud instance, and in the next topic you will deploy Redis on a Docker container.

-If you are new to Terraform, you should look at [Automate AWS EC2 instance creation using Terraform](/learning-paths/server-and-cloud/gcp/terraform/) before starting this Learning Path.
+If you are new to Terraform, you should look at [Automate GCP instance creation using Terraform](/learning-paths/server-and-cloud/gcp/terraform/) before starting this Learning Path.

 ## Before you begin